jcaxmacher/nvram/content/post/habits.md

 +++
-date = "2017-07-10T17:15:46-04:00"
+date = "2018-09-02T14:03:12-04:00"
 title = "habits"
 draft = false

 +++

-I heard there's a new habit-forming drug on the market called blogging.
-Funny name for a drug, right?
-Anyway, people say that it can help improve your life (unlike illegal drugs which will likely wreck it).

-In what ways can it improve my life, you ask?
-Blogging has been linked to improving the quality of one's communication, clarifying one's thoughts on a topic and raising one's public profile.
-So, I'm giving it a shot.
+It's time I started a blog and actually wrote a few things down, if only to help clarify my thoughts and better remember the things I learn.
+While I hope some of what I write will be useful to others, if it's not that will be OK.
+I plan to mostly write about the cloud and software.
+So, let's give it a shot.
 What could go wrong?

-I don't want to lie to you, dear reader.
-This is not my first blog.
-The road behind me is littered with cleverly titled (or so I thought) and sparsely populated blogs.
-This time, however, I am committing to posting at least once a week- a promise writ on the water of the vast and tempestuous ocean that is the internet.

 The word blog used to bother me quite a bit.
-At this stage in my life I have more important things to worry about, so I accept there is no changing it.
+I was younger and had fewer things of actual importance to care about.
+At this stage in my life "someone is doing something I find dumb on the internet" is not quite newsworthy, so I accept there is no changing the term blog.
 No amount of campaigning to "Make Online Journaling Great Again!" will remove the word blog from our lexicon.
-However, I am going to continue nursing my desire that the word blogosphere be burned with fire until it is dead.
+However, I am quite happy the term ["blogosphere"](https://xkcd.com/181/) has gone out of fashion.